 Other versions: Most of the time the Louis Kalff Philips Z table lamp is painted black.
 This one is in a rare seen dark brown, chocolate brown colour.
-Also, it is in mint condition.
-Most beautiful with a gold cupped light bulb.
-The black ones need a silver tipped light bulb.
+Most beautiful with a gold tipped light bulb.
+The black ones and other colours need a silver tipped light bulb.
 Also a version with a leather rim exists.

 Often named Louis Kalff Philips Z Lamp, the reason is clear.
 The real name is Diplomat.
 It is the successor of the Decora desk lamp designed by Louis Kalff in the 1950s.
 This desk lamp was made from the late 60s, early 70s until the 1980s.
 Same desk lamp, different lampshade.
 You can find the Decora over here on Vintageinfo.

 This “modern” angular lampshade was the redesign for several lamps designed by Louis Kalff in the 1950s.
 The lampshade was not designed by Louis Kalff, since he retired in 1960.
 Probably designed under his approval by the Philips design team.